-GreatCanadianBidding-FRYou can review the last set of problems in the March 2025 issue of Bridge Canada, along with the answers and comments of the expert panel.
-For that set of problems, David Grainger was the top panelist, with a perfect score of 50.
-Also, congrats to Rasim Sari and Mihai Radu, 1-2 in reader scores.
+GreatCanadianBidding-FRYou can review the last set of problems in the September 2025 issue of Bridge Canada, along with the answers and comments of the expert panel.

 West North East South

-2. IMPs, neither vulnerable.
+2. IMPs, N-S vul.
+Southe is the dealer.
 As East, you hold:

 West North East South